zannloo/tp/docs/DeveloperGuide.md

 #### Implementation

 Creating and adding a task is one of the key feature of ProfBook.
 Currently, we support two types of tasks, namely `ToDo` and `Deadline` tasks.
-Both this tasks extends from the abstract `Task` class which add to its extensibility.
-It is important to note that currently, you can only add tasks to Group and Students.
-Needless to say, the information for these tasks are encapsulated withing their respective `Task` instance.
+Both these tasks extends from the abstract `Task` class which add to its extensibility.
+It is important to note that currently, you can only add tasks to Groups and Students.
+Needless to say, the information for these tasks are encapsulated within their respective `Task` instance.

 As the implementation for creating a `ToDo` and `Deadline` task is very similar, I would be bringing you through